IndExs – Index of Exsiccatae: Applications

 The practical application of IndExs is highlighted by its use in the cataloguing and analysis of the bryophyte collection at the National Herbarium in Pretoria (PRE), South Africa.
-In this project, IndExs was used to compile the first catalogue of exsiccatae for the PRE collection and provided the necessary framework and reference material to identify and classify the 66 exsiccatae series represented in the collection.
+In this project, IndExs was used as controlled vocabulary to compile the first catalogue of exsiccatae for the PRE collection and provided the necessary framework and reference material to identify and classify the 66 exsiccatae series represented in the collection.
 Through IndExs, the project team was able to identify and document significant exsiccatae within the PRE collection, including rare sets like Anton Rehmann's Musci Austro-Africani and Bryophyta Antarctica exsiccata edited by Ryszard Ochyra.
 This case shows how IndExs facilitates the documentation and study of botanical specimens, enabling the first comprehensive catalog of exsiccatae within a major herbarium collection.
 IndExs with its standardised titles is used in a similar way to create the dataset Bound Volumes and Exsiccatae in the Botanical Collections at the Natural History Museum, London.
 Through IndExs, researchers can access information on exsiccatae, contributing to botanical research, taxonomy, and the history of botanical exploration and exchange.
 Similarly, the IndExs has been proposed for use as a reference list in the digitisation of German herbaria specimens and related biodiversity informatics projects.
 IndExs example images of exsiccata labels with reference to Index Herbariorum acronym, exsiccatal serial number and published taxon name give a first hint in which herbaria the series in question can be found today.
 IndExs is acknowledged as useful resource to explain abbreviations and references as found on handwritten and printed herbarium labels (schedae) and is cited as information resource in reviews on historical herbaria and plant collectors like Ignaz Dörfler.
+Since 2026, IndExs exsiccata labels are applied to construct the collector's profile in the WordPress open source framework herbUA Collectors.